“You’re never going to kill storytelling because it’s built-in the human plan. We come with it.” – Margaret Atwood, author of The Handmaid’s Tale.

 “Art of giving shape and meaning to a piece of information that’s dull and boring.”

-It is capable of effecting a massive audience or a bigger crowd in a positive dimension.
+It is capable of affecting a massive audience or a bigger crowd in a positive dimension.

 Your story needs to stimulate stable emotions and move the imagination.
 There has to be a strong association between the teller and the audience.